nagarajubhargav2006-blip/Presidio-Based-PII-Detection/README.md

 Users can:
 - Analyze text
-- Highlight PII
+- Highlight detected PII
 - Mask sensitive values
 - Restore original text
-- Download results as JSON
+- Download detection results as JSON

 The backend is powered by **FastAPI** and **Presidio**, and the frontend is built using **HTML, CSS, and JavaScript**.